KejPi/AbracaDABra/README.md

 # AbracaDABra
 Abraca DAB radio is a DAB and DAB+ Software Defined Radio (SDR) application.
 It works with cheap RTL-SDR (RTL2832U) USB sticks, but also with Airspy devices, SDRplay devices and with devices supported by <a href="https://github.com/pothosware/SoapySDR/wiki">SoapySDR</a>.

-The application is based on the Qt6 cross-platform software development framework and can run on any platform supported by Qt6 _(Qt version 6.5 or higher is required for full functionality)_.
+The application is based on the Qt6 cross-platform software development framework and can run on any platform supported by Qt6 _(Qt version 6.7 or higher is required for full functionality)_.
-Prebuilt binaries are released for Windows, macOS (both Intel and Apple Silicon) and Linux x86-64 and AARCH64 (AppImage).
+Prebuilt binaries are released for Windows, macOS (both Intel and Apple Silicon), Android (API 30, ARM64) and Linux x86-64 and AARCH64 (AppImage).
 The AARCH64 AppImage is built to run on Raspberry Pi 4/5 with a 64 bit OS.
 Arch Linux users can install AbracaDABra from the <a href="https://aur.archlinux.org/packages/abracadabra">AUR</a>.
 <p align="center" width="100%">
     <img width="889" alt="AbracaDABra application window" src="https://github.com/KejPi/AbracaDABra/assets/6438380/717ed65e-314b-4307-9e32-968c5582eeda">